niflylab/TACI_CalciumImagingPlugin/README.md

 ---
 ## Installation
-Download the .jar file from the repository.
+Download the .jar file from the GitHub [releases](https://github.com/niflylab/TACI_CalciumImagingPlugin/releases) page.
 Install the plugin in FIJI (Plugins > Install) and restart FIJI.

 ## Description
 The Plugin has the following 4 functions: